 For the ESF, this list includes common output indicators for which a target value has been set.
 Target values may be presented as a total (men+women) or broken down by gender.
 For the ERDF and the Cohesion Fund, gender breakdown is in most cases not relevant.
 "M" = men, "W"=women, "T"= total.
+Only for programmes supported by the ESF.

-For the ESF, this list includes common output indicators for which a target value has been set and all programme-specific output indicators.
+31 For the ESF, this list includes common output indicators for which a target value has been set and all programme-specific output indicators.